nathanmarz/storm/SECURITY.md

 | nimbus.executors.perTopology | The maximum number of executors/threads a topology can use. |

 ### Log Cleanup
-The Logviewer deamon now is also responsible for cleaning up old log files for dead topologies.
+The Logviewer daemon now is also responsible for cleaning up old log files for dead topologies.

 | YAML Setting | Description |
 |--------------|-------------------------------------|